 Closing Link to heading

 This is the simplest path from linear equations to Reed-Solomon.
-Of course, there is a lot that we didn’t cover and there are many ways to approach this subject, but this is one that I think most people with little exposure to linear algebra and programming can relate to.
-In a follow-up, we can explore other types of codes and self-correcting codes.
+Of course, there is a lot that we did not cover and many ways to approach this subject, but this path is often approachable for people with limited exposure to linear algebra.
+In a follow-up, we can explore other families of error-correcting codes.

-If you want to suggest edits or improvements, feel free to open a pull request.
+If you want to suggest edits or improvements, feel free to open a pull request in the source repository 4.